Frequently Asked Questions

 Fee accounts should be reviewed with your Financial Manager regularly for accuracy and potential adjustments (i.e., add, delete, increase, decrease, code changes, etc.).

 The Committee meets annually (in January) to review requests.
-An academic department can submit requests at any time, but must do so before the established deadline for application to the following academic year.
+Requests must be fully approved through your dean's office before the established deadline to be considered by the committee.
+If approved, the course-based fees will be applied to courses/sections in the following academic year.
 Any requests submitted without sufficient documentation, appropriate calculations, or missing signatures will not be considered by the Committee.

 Course-based fees are NOT adjusted through the curriculum process in CourseLeaf CIM, or through the scheduling process in CourseLeaf CLSS!